Tokat Province: History

-Tokat, after remaining under the rule of the Hittites, Assyrians, Hurrians and Cimmerians, passed under the rule of Persians, Macedonians of Alexander the Great period, Capodocia Kingdom and Pontus Kingdom, which gave the name "Comana Pontica".
+Tokat, after remaining under the rule of the Hittites, Assyrians, Hurrians and Cimmerians, passed under the rule of Persians, Macedonians of Alexander the Great period, Cappadocia Kingdom and Pontus Kingdom, which gave the name "Comana Pontica".
 In 65 BC, it came under the rule of the Romans and the Byzantine Empire.
-Tokat Castle, which has a critical importance in Byzantine-Sassanid and Byzantine-Arab wars, is located on Hisartepe, 750 meters high, in the southwest of the city, which was taken under the rule of the Danismendids (1071) after the Malazgirt Victory and later by the Anatolian Seljuks (1150).
+Tokat Castle, which has a critical importance in Byzantine-Sassanid and Byzantine-Arab wars, is located on Hisartepe, 750 meters high, in the southwest of the city, which was taken under the rule of the Danishmendids (1071) after the Malazgirt Victory and later by the Anatolian Seljuks (1150).
 The oldest traces of Tokat Castle belong to the 5th or 6th century and it is known that the castle existed in these years.

 Geography

 The city, which originates from the northern slopes of the central part of Deveci Mountains and joins Yeşilırmak on the left, is located on the slopes of a river valley, and is located at the junction of important roads connecting the Central Black Sea coast and Central and Eastern Anatolia in a very rugged region.

 Total area of the province is 10,042 km^{2}.
 In terms of the footprint area it covers 1.3% of Turkey's land.
 It is 623 meters above sea level.
-Geographical Coordinates are being between 39 ° 51 '- 40 ° 55' north latitudes and 35 ° 27'- 37 ° 39 'East longitudes.
+Geographical coordinates lie between 39 ° 51 '- 40 ° 55' north latitudes and 35 ° 27'- 37 ° 39 'East longitudes.